nkh/ftl/config/ftl/man/ftl.md

         «gfp»              ftl pane preview, files in the directory

         «gfP»              ftl pane preview, directory and sub directories

+        «gy»               Opens fzf to choose an entry in the selection, then changes directory to where the selection is.

+                           This is handy when selections are read from a file with option -t on the command line or via the 'load_sel'

+        «gm»               Fzf go to bookmark, open multiple tabs with «ctrl-t»

+        «gM»               Fzf to persistent bookmark, open multiple tabs with «ctrl-t»

+                           You can inject marks dynamically, for example add fzf-marks to my persistent marks which let's me jump to marks in the command line or in *ftl*.

+                               gmark_fzf_user() { perl -ape '$_ = "$F[2]/\$\n"' ~/.fzf-marks ; }

         Opening search results in tabs:
                 If you use one of the above you can pick multiple entries.